-$$\sum{i} \log P(t_i | w_i)$$
+$$\sum{i} \log P(t_i \mid w_i)$$

 Your first job is to upgrade the local scorer.
-You have a choice between building an HMM tagger or a maximum-entropy tagger.
-If you choose to build a trigram HMM tagger, your decoder will maximize the quantity which means the local scorer would have to return counters containing for each context.
+You have a choice between building either an HMM tagger or a maximum-entropy tagger.
+If you choose to build a trigram HMM tagger, you will maximize the quantity which means the local scorer would have to return for each context.
 (Note that this is NOT a log distribution over tags).
-If you want to implement an MEMM tagger, your decoder will instead be maximizing the quantity
+If you want to implement an MEMM tagger, you will instead be maximizing the quantity